roesorcerer/CS-330-CompGraphics/README.md

-# Application ReadMe
+# ReadMe - Week One SetUp

 ## Introduction

-This ReadMe file provides an overview of the code in the `Application` class, which appears to be a part of a C++ application.
-The code appears to be related to window creation and management using the GLFW and OpenGL libraries.
+This ReadMe file provides an overview of the code in the `Application` class, which is part of a C++ application.
+The code is related to window creation and management using the GLFW and OpenGL libraries.

 ## Code Description